ICD10Source — ICD-10 & Billing Coding Resources

 For Medicare Advantage Plans

 Medicare Advantage plans receive capitated payments from CMS based on the RAF scores of their enrolled population.
-Incomplete or inaccurate HCC coding directly reduces plan revenue.
-A plan with 10,000 members and an average RAF score of 0.1 below benchmark could be leaving millions of dollars in underpayment on the table annually.
+Incomplete HCC coding directly reduces plan revenue.

 For Providers and Health Systems

 Value-based contracts increasingly tie provider reimbursement to risk-adjusted quality metrics.
-Accurate HCC coding ensures providers are fairly compensated for the complexity of their patient population and not penalized for caring for sicker patients.
+Accurate HCC coding ensures providers are fairly compensated for the complexity of their patient population.

 HCC Coding Best Practices

-Audit Risk: CMS conducts Risk Adjustment Data Validation (RADV) audits to verify HCC coding accuracy.
-Overcoding — submitting HCC diagnoses not supported by medical records — carries significant compliance risk including repayment obligations and potential False Claims Act liability.
+Audit Risk: CMS conducts RADV audits to verify HCC coding accuracy.
+Overcoding carries significant compliance risk including repayment obligations and potential False Claims Act liability.

 Free HCC Lookup Tool

 ICD10Source shows HCC category and RAF score alongside every ICD-10-CM code — completely free.
-Search any code and instantly see whether it maps to an HCC category, which category it falls under, and its RAF score color-coded by severity level.
+Search any code and instantly see its HCC category and RAF score color-coded by severity level.

 Look Up HCC Categories & RAF Scores Free